-With that in mind, here’s a look at everything that went into making this White Throated Sparrow drawing.
+With that in mind, here’s a look at everything that went into making this drawing of a White-throated Sparrow.

 My avian drawings always start with an unfortunate bird that’s died from a window collision.
-In this instance the little sparrow here which died after flying into this large wall of reflective glass.
+In this instance, the little sparrow died after flying into this large wall of reflective glass.
 This is exactly how I found it lying face down on the ground.
-I think the bird must have hit shortly before I arrived since you can see the last signs of life in its eye.
+I think the bird must have hit shortly before I arrived since you can see signs of life in its eye.

 (I should note that I volunteer for FLAP Canada and under their federal permit I’m allowed to collect dead migratory birds and temporarily keep them in storage)

 What I do next is think about creating the image.
 I decided to draw the sparrow perched on a piece of driftwood, so I posed the bird and secured it with pins.
 The bird then went into the freezer so it would stiffen into that position.
 Because the sparrow will go to the museum afterwards, I only take it out of the freezer for short periods to draw.

 While waiting for the bird to freeze, I loosely sketched the driftwood life size.
 My original intention was to orient the picture using a landscape format, but I eventually settled on a vertical composition instead.
 The initial rough sketch was still useful though.

 Whenever a bird out of the freezer its overall shape is a bit compressed, so when I’m sketching I'll draw the feathers more fluffed out like they appear in real life.
 If I ever need reminders of how a live bird moves and behaves, I have a large flock of House Sparrows living directly across the street from me.

 After the sketches were completed, they are photocopied and I rub a dark 6B pencil all over the back of the copies.
 The photocopies (face up) are then placed on my Illustration Board where I redraw the entire image so that the dark graphite on the backside gets transferred.
 The transfer lines are always faint, so I use them as a guide to doing the final line drawing with an HB pencil.